jerb82/oopfinal/review.md

 - *Use a pointer to a class/struct declaration for an implementation class in the target class declaration file (i.e., .hpp)*
 - *Define the implementation class in the target class definition file (i.e., .cp*p)*

+**Reasons**
+- Class implementation is hidden
+- Header file containing the class declaration only needs to include those files required for the class interface rather than for its implementation
 ---
 **Include**
 - Implement using a class or struct.